nvhoc/clean-architect-nodejs-user-hierarchy/README.md

 Please check document in https://documenter.getpostman.com/view/9117914/SW15xwEK?version=latest

-You can create a new user or new role then do request get-sub-ordinates
+You can create a new user or new role then do request get-subordinates

 ### Run Test